-- (1) Total Retainer Earned includes Board Retainer, Lead Director/Committee Chair Retainer, and Committee Member Retainer fees. - (2) Each member of the Board received an appreciation gift valued at approximately \$1,000 and includes AGF ad hoc Committee meeting attendance fees. - (3) Effective December 1, 2022, at least \$30,000 (30% of the Board retainer annually) are required to be allocated to DSUs.
-Any directors that have elected to receive 0% of their director fees in DSUs will still receive \$30,000 of the Board Retainer in DSUs. - (4) Mr. Derry resigned from the Board and as Chair of the Audit Committee effective January 24, 2023. - (5) Ms. Camilli resigned from the Board and as Chair of the Nominating & Corporate Governance Committee effective September 5, 2023. - (6) Mr. Clarke was appointed as Chair of the Audit Committee effective January 24, 2023 - (7) Mr. Farquharson resigned from the Board effective April 13, 2023.
-Mr. Farquharson received no compensation from AGF for the services he provides as a director. - (8) Mr. Guay was appointed as Chair of the Nominating & Corporate Governance Committee effective September 5, 2023.
+- (1) Total Retainer Earned includes Board Retainer, Lead Director/Committee Chair Retainer, and Committee Member Retainer fees. - (2) Each member of the Board received an appreciation gift valued at approximately \$1,000 and includes AGF ad hoc Committee meeting attendance fees. - (3) Effective December 1, 2022, at least \$30,000 (30% of the Board retainer annually is required to be allocated to DSUs.
+Any directors that have elected to receive 0% of their director fees in DSUs will still receive \$30,000 of the Board Retainer in DSUs. - (4) Ms. Laura Dottori-Attanasio joined the Board on April 3, 2024.